EssentialAI/cvip/_sources/pinhole.md

 ## 3D to 2D mapping (both intrinsic and extrinsic)

-1. Given an image of an object, we would like to find the ntrinsic and extrinsic parameters of a camera.
+1. Given an image of an object, we would like to find the intrinsic and extrinsic parameters of a camera.
 2. With these intrinsic and extrinsic parameters, we want to use the camera to map any 3D point in the real world to a 2D coordinate on the image plane.

 $$